 Myth: Mental health problems don’t affect me.

 Fact: Mental health problems are actually very common.
-In 2014, about:
+In 2020:

-- One in five American adults experienced a mental health issue
+- Over one in five American adults experienced a mental health issue.

-- One in 10 young people experienced a period of major depression
+- Nearly one in 10 adults experienced a period of major depression and 17.0% of the U.S. population aged 12 to 17.

-Suicide is the 10th leading cause of death in the United States.
-It accounts for the loss of more than 41,000 American lives each year, more than double the number of lives lost to homicide.
+Suicide is consistently considered to be about the 10th leading cause of death in the United States.
+It accounts for the loss of more than 45,000 American lives each year, more than double the number of lives lost to homicide.
 Learn more about mental health problems at mentalhealth.gov.

 Myth: Children don’t experience mental health problems.